LaravelRUS/docs/billing.md

 <a name="generating-invoice-pdfs"></a>
 ### Generating Invoice PDFs

-Before generating invoice PDFs, you need to install the `dompdf` PHP library:

-    composer require dompdf/dompdf

-Then, from within a route or controller, use the `downloadInvoice` method to generate a PDF download of the invoice.
+From within a route or controller, use the `downloadInvoice` method to generate a PDF download of the invoice.
 This method will automatically generate the proper HTTP response to send the download to the browser:

     use Illuminate\Http\Request;